kcarnold/tools-general/README.md

 CORs Allow Chrome Plugin|https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi|Super simple way to solve Cross Site Scripting issues in your Chrome Browser
 Zapier|https://zapier.com/|Don't rebuild the wheel unless you need to.
 Zapier interfaces with LOTS of API so you don't have to ifttt|https://ifttt.com/|Don't rebuild the wheel unless you need to.
-IFTTT interfaces with LOTS of API so you don't have to AWS Lambda|https://aws.amazon.com/lambda/|Need to run code as a responce to an event or build a REST API?
+IFTTT interfaces with LOTS of API so you don't have to AWS Lambda|https://aws.amazon.com/lambda/|Need to run code as a response to an event or build a REST API?
 Complex, powerful and steep learning curve